Ludwig Mond Award

 The Ludwig Mond Award is for outstanding research in any aspect of inorganic chemistry.

-Professor Douglas Stephan, University of Toronto
+Professor Richard Winpenny, University of Manchester

 - Run annually

 - The winner receives £2000, a medal and a certificate

 - The winner will complete a UK lecture tour

 - The winner will be chosen by the Dalton Division Awards Committee